aslak3/maxicore32/README.md

 # Two stage pipeline

 This processor features a two stage pipelined design.
-The first stage is used for setting up memory operations and setting up the (clocked) ALU (including when branching), and the second stage is used for register writes and control flow.
+The first stage is used for setting up memory operations and setting up the ALU (including when branching), and the second stage is used for register writes and control flow.

 In the current implementation, NOPs must be inserted by the programmer if a register write or condition register write needs to be completed before that value is used, for example a decrement to zero style loop requires a NOP or other instruction before the conditional branch.
 Branch delay slots are automatically inserted in order to improve code density.
 Two are currently required.

 # ISA design

-* 5 bit opcode field, 32 top level opcodes
 * 16 by 32 bit registers
 * All instructions are one 32 bit word - no trailing words
+* 5 bit opcode field, 32 top level opcodes
 * NOP (0x00000000)
 * Halt
-* Load immediate 16 bit quantity into 32 bit sign extended, zero extended, 16 bit load into bottom half or top half
+* Load immediate 16 bit quantity into 32 bit register sign extended, zero extended, 16 bit load into bottom half or top half
-* Load/Store from/to register rD from/to rM with 16 bit displacement, 3 bit transfer type
+* Load/Store from/to register from/to register with 16 bit displacement, 3 bit transfer type
-  * Transfer type: long, word or byte with loads being optionally sign exteded
+  * Transfer type: long, word or byte with word or byte loads being optionally sign extended
 * Same as above but with a register as the displacement
 * No stacking opcodes
 * ALU: r1<-r2,r3 or r1<-r2 or r1<-r2,imm
   * imm is 12+3 bits sign extended to 32 bits
   * Condition codes modified only by ALU
-* Branch on 4 bit test, source PC with 16 bit displacement, saving PC in rPC
+* Branch on 4 bit test, source PC with 16 bit displacement, saving PC into register (Jump-And-Link)
 * Branch on 4 bit test, source PC with 16 bit displacement
-* Jump on 4 bit test to rS
+* Jump on 4 bit test to register

 # Modules

 ## Register File

-This is fairly standard stuff with continuous assignment for the read-out of the 3 registers.
+This is fairly standard stuff with continuous assignment for the read-out of 3 registers.
 The regular 32 bit write operation is joined by a 16 bit write that carries out signed extension etc as selected.
-There is no reset signal on this module since in hardware it is expensive to reset the register file.
+There is no reset signal on this module since the register file is only concerned with data and not control.

 ## Program Counter

 Predictable again.
+Continuous read-out.
 Supports jump and increment (+4).

 ## Status Register